cisco-system-traffic-generator/trex-core/scripts/automation/trex_control_plane/doc_emu/api/profile_code.rst

 .. literalinclude:: ../../../../emu/simple_emu.py

-Every emu profile has `argparse` so tunables can be passed from outside and use the profile as they like.
+Every emu profile has `argparse` so tunable can be passed from outside and use the profile as they like.

 EMUProfile class
 ----------------